maple

 because it didn't hurt, he refused to take time of from his work as

-manager, even though the job has weight-bearing
+an apartment manager, even though the job has weight-bearing

 responsibilities.
 We removed his three toe bones and he healed